KxSystems/docs/docs/kb/using-dotz.md

 ```

-### traceusage.q
+### `traceusage.q`

-Dumps formatted output to the console, and on non-Windows consoles it will colour errors and expensive calls.
+Dumps formatted output to the console, and on non-Windows consoles it will color errors and expensive calls.
 The definition of what’s expensive can be set by `.usage.EXPENSIVE` (in milliseconds).

 ```q
 dotz$ q traceusage.q -p 5001
 …